 Auslan, Australian Sign Language

-The deposit consists primarily of video recordings of 100 native or near-native deaf signers and, if they have been created, linked ELAN annotation files.
+The collection consists primarily of video recordings of 100 native or near-native deaf signers and if they have been created, linked ELAN annotation files.
 Each participant took part in three hours of language-based activity that involved an interview, retelling stories, recalling personal events, responding to a questionnaire, engaging in spontaneous conversation, and responding in Auslan to various stimuli such as a picture-book story, a filmed cartoon, and a filmed story told in Auslan.
-The deposit recordings have been edited into clips according to the activity and catalogued in the deposit according to age, gender, region (by dialect and by region) and by the text type.
-The annotation files that are available in the deposit are the Aesop’s fables (topics: “The boy who cried wolf” and “The hare and the tortoise”).
-No other annotations exist for other movie files in the deposit.
+The collection recordings have been edited into clips according to the activity and catalogued in the collection according to age, gender, region (by dialect and by region) and by the text type.
+The annotation files that are available in the collection are the Aesop’s fables (topics: “The boy who cried wolf” and “The hare and the tortoise”).
+No other annotations exist for other movie files in the collection.

 The recordings were made between 2004 and 2007 and deposited at the Endangered Languages Archive in late 2008.
-Annotation of the data during the timeframe of the ELDP funded project was extremely limited and provisional due to time and personnel constraints (annotation was done by the equivalent of only one and a half researchers full-time for less than 18 months until deposit in mid-2008).
+Annotation of the data during the timeframe of the ELDP funded project was extremely limited and provisional due to time and personnel constraints (annotation was done by the equivalent of only one and a half researchers full-time for less than 18 months until collection in mid-2008).
 The annotations are basic annotations only (sign segmentation, glossing, translation).
 Limited updates to some annotation files were made in 2012 and 2018.
-A major update and expansion of annotation files is planned for 2020.

 Acknowledgement and citation